dhershman1/octoris/README.md

 Check out the notes folder for markdown files containing ideas and thought processes.

-## Current Phase: Early Development/Planning
+## Current Phase: Early Alpha

-This repo/project is currently in the early stages of development still.
-Which means there are things that may still change heavily and theory still to be discovered.
+The project is able to run servers, and run very _basic_ routes.
+This in no way should be used in a production setup.

-There is still concepts that needs to be proven and battle tested
+Feel free to mess with what is available however and report any issues you may have come accross.
+Check out the [tests directory](./tests) for info on setup and use.

 ## Planned